w3f/polkadot-wiki/docs/learn/learn-assets.md

 - `assets.destroyApprovals` will destroy all approvals related to that asset id (if there are any approvals).
 - `assets.destroyAccounts` will destroy all accounts related to that asset id.
-All asset units will be removed from all accounts.
+All asset units will be removed from those accounts.
 - `assets.finishDestroy` will finish the destroying process.
 The asset id will be removed, and that id will be available for another fungible token.